Working Papers Seminar Series 2024-2025

 Presenters

-Jazmin Goicochea Medina (Indipendent Scholar), “La ética feminista del cuidado en agenda: el caso de los comedores populares de Lima”
+Jazmin Goicochea Medina (Indipendent Scholar), “Tejiendo desbordes en la relación de las mujeres de los comedores populares de Lima con el Estado peruano”

 The Seminars are Funded through the NEH Collaborative Research Grant “The Value of Care”